 But what happens when you’re in a trade?
 Is your work done?

 Of course not!
 It has just started!
 Trade management and exit strategies are an overlooked part of trading, but so important.
-I believe it’s even more important than your entry.
+It’s something my Trade Advisor students and I pay a lot of attention to because I believe it’s even more important than your entry.

 Exits can make or break your trading strategy.